 Bad employers often devise their contract documentation carefully to make it look as if their workforce is 'self-employed' when it is obvious from their actual working practices that this is not the case.

-It is also not unusual for an organisation to create careful documentation identifying their workforce as self-employed and negating the presence of any sort of employment relationship, while at the same time advertising to customers and/or the public that the organisation has a workforce of employees that is under their control and able to respond to customers’ needs at any time during business hours.
+It is not unusual for an organisation to create contract documentation identifying their workforce as self-employed and negating the presence of any sort of employment relationship, while at the same time advertising to customers and/or the public that the organisation has a workforce of employees that is under their control and able to respond to customers’ needs at any time during business hours.

 Many workers have no choice as to the terms and conditions they accept if they want to be allowed to work.
 They know that if they don't sign on the dotted line, there will be no work.
 Workers with limited English may not even be able to read these terms.